-To prepare for your event celebrating the arrival of The Storm Runner, introduce the atmosphere of Maya landscapes and lush rain forests into your space.

-Using butcher paper, create backdrops of rain forests with tropical birds and flowers, or mountain ranges with volcanoes or cave openings to get attendees into the spirit of the journey Zane Obispo and his friends take in The Storm Runner.
-Add to the scene with outlines of such Maya treasures such as the temples at Chichen Itza or those in Tulum.
-Remember, balance the natural earth tones with colors as vibrant as this Mayan mythology.
+To prepare for your event, introduce the atmosphere of Maya landscapes and lush rain forests into your space.
+Using butcher paper, create backdrops of rain forests with tropical birds and flowers, or mountain ranges with volcanoes or cave openings to get attendees into the spirit of the journey Zane Obispo and his friends take in the Storm Runner series.
+Add to the scene with outlines of such Maya treasures such as the temples at Chichén Itzá or those in Tulum.
+Remember, balance the natural earth tones with colors as vibrant as this Maya mythology.